wandyezj/Random/writings/thoughts/software-architect.md

 ## Take away

+What are some general considerations a Software Architect should keep in mind when designing a piece of Software?

-* Designing the system to to effectively build the software to deliver the results.
+* Designing the system to effectively build the software to deliver the results.

+* must be buildable

 ## Two sentence summary

 1. Define business objectives
 1. Translate objectives into technical

 How to build a good system to build good software?
 Engineering the system to deliver results to achieve system goals.

+Extract the general architecture rules of thumb applicable to a wide audience.

 ## Methodology

-* interviews
+* interviews - with architects.

-* readings
+* readings - summary of key interesting points.

 ## Brain Storm

+* Checklist of areas to think about

+* different types of systems:
+    * legacy system maintenance
+    * new system
+    * something that works with legacy - most cases - untangling the web - understanding the environment
+    * what scale is the system at?
+    * script
+    * medium size
+    * massive
+    * where are you in the process?
+    * scope of the change
+    * introducing changes

+Conventions

+Focus on the software

+What is the role of the Software Architect?

 What do software architects do?